 4. Stopping birth control or hormone replacement therapy

-If you suspect that your melasma owes to birth control or hormone replacement you're taking, you should talk to your doctor about switching brands or going off your regimen altogether.
+If you suspect that your melasma is due to birth control or hormone replacement you're taking, you should talk to your doctor about switching brands or going off your regimen altogether.

 5. Undergoing chemical peels, laser treatment, or microdermabrasion